vm1-23/QuickDrop/README.md

   - No authentication required.

 - **Link Generation:**
-  - Generates unique, non-guessable download links.
+  - Generates unique, non-guessable file id using nanoid.
   - Displays the link for easy sharing.

 - **Expiration:**